appacademy/curriculum-whiteboarding/schedule/questions/w7/w7a.md

 ###### Async State Update

-Inside `updateDistance`, we have a console log that depends on the state after the `this.setState(...)`.
+Inside `updateCounts`, we have a console log that depends on the state after the `this.setState(...)`.
 Because `setState` is asynchronous, it may or may not return the correct value.
 Instead, we should pass it as a callback like so: